What does “CIF+10%” mean?

 The +10% is an added buffer to cover unexpected costs, such as currency fluctuations or additional freight charges.
 This ensures your client is fully indemnified, including potential reshipping expenses.

-Is a valued inventory list required?
 What happens if I under-value a shipment for insurance purposes?
-What do I do when i discover a loss or damage to a shipment?
-What is a General Average?
+What do I do when I discover a loss or damage to a shipment?
 I’ve shipped hundreds of times and never had a loss.
 Why would I want to insure?
 How should an insured act in the event of a claim for loss or damage?
+What is a General Average?
+Is a valued inventory list required?
 What is an 'All Risks' Policy (‘A’ Clauses)?
 I only import Cost Insurance and Freight (CIF).
 Why would I need added insurance?
 I already have my own policy.
 Isn’t that enough?
 What is the difference between inland transit insurance and ocean cargo insurance?
-What are the chances that anything will happen to my goods?New to Maersk.com?
+What are the chances that anything will happen to my goods?Maersk.com 新使用者?